 Here is where you’ll find more information about the people, places and books that helped me along the way, along with some others for good measure, if you’re interested.

 Harvest USA http://harvestusa.org/

 This is where I first went for help and found it, many years ago.
-The ministry is about to celebrate their 30th Anniversary(!) this autumn, 2013.
+The ministry celebrated their 30th Anniversary(!) in autumn, 2013.
 I’m so thankful that they were there for me then, and for the work they continue to do today.
-They are located in Philadelphia, PA and have branch offices in Pittsburgh, PA and in Chattanooga, TN.
+They are located in Philadelphia, PA.

 Joe Dallas http://joedallas.com/blog/